RWS/studio-api-docs/apiconcepts/gettingstarted/setting_up_a_developer_machine.md

 >
 > For more informations regarding how to build and deploy a Studio plug-in see [Building a plug-in](building_a_plugin.md) and [Plug-in deployment](plugin_deployment.md)
 >
 > Sign and use Strong-Named Assemblies to enable the loading of your plug-ins inside the SDL Trados Studio.
-For more information see [How to: Sign an Assembly with a Strong Name]()
+For more information see [How to: Sign an Assembly with a Strong Name](https://docs.microsoft.com/en-us/dotnet/standard/assembly/sign-strong-name?redirectedfrom=MSDN)
 >
 > Choosing a different build output path or not signing your assembly will prevent your plugin to be loaded.

 System requirements for running Trados Studio:
 ----

-* A Microsoft Windows-based PC or an Intel-based Apple Mac computer running Windows as an operating system
+* A Microsoft Windows-based PC or an Intel-based Apple Mac computer running Windows as an operating system.
+Trados Studio runs on the latest build of Windows 10 and the latest updated version of Windows 8.1.
-* A mouse or similar pointing device is required.
+* Up to 2.5 GB of available disk space to run the SDL Trados Studio 2021 SR1 installer
-* A minimum of 2 GB of hard disk space should be available.
+* 2 GB of available disk space to run Trados Studio
-* Trados Studio runs with Windows 8/10 32-bit/64-bit.
-Earlier operating system generations such as Windows 7, Windows XP, 2000, Windows NT and Windows 98 are not supported.
+* A recent processor with dual or multi-core technology
+* At least 8 GB RAM
 * Trados Studio requires Microsoft .Net Framework 4.8.

 System requirements for running SDL GroupShare (SDL TM Server, SDL Multiterm, SDL Project Server):